culdo/web-mmd/README.md

 Run `npm test`

 ## CI/CD
 It uses `Github Action` to deploy the demo site.
-Related files located at `./.github/workflows`.
+Related files are located at `./.github/workflows`.

 # To-do list
 ## Done